-6.3.1 Biological Monitoring Program for the Comal and San Marcos Aquatic Ecosystem Long-term Objective:
+6.3.1 Biological Monitoring Program for the Comal and San Marcos Aquatic Ecosystem

 Since 2000, the Edwards Aquifer Authority (EAA) has undertaken biological monitoring of the Comal and San Marcos spring systems.
 In 2013, the elements of the program were incorporated into the Biological Monitoring Program (BioMP) for the Edwards Aquifer Habitat Conservation Plan (EAHCP).